Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 10. How Do You Ensure All Voices Are Represented In Curriculum And Instruction Decisions?

-Simple answer: Having diversity in the family and staff when evaluating initiatives or materials is essential, particularly from marginalized groups that we need to be conscious of including.
+Example Answer: Having diversity in the family and staff when evaluating initiatives or materials is essential, particularly from marginalized groups that we need to be conscious of including.

 Anonymous polls and equity walking protocols uncover blind spots.
 I also examine scaffolded lessons support through multiple lenses of culture prior to leadership meetings that focus on key decision-making.